EUROYoung/euroyoung.github.io/_pages/speakers/speaker3.md

   <h1>Martin Schmidt</h1>
   <h2>Trier University, Germany</h2>

 Martin Schmidt is a professor of Nonlinear Optimization at Trier University, Germany.
 His research interests include bilevel optimization, optimization under uncertainty, equilibrium models, and applications in energy markets.
-He is the speaker of the research training group _Algorithmic Optimization_ at Trier University, a fellow of the _Energy Campus Nuremberg_, and a member of the _International Scientific Committee_ of the Instituto Universitario de Investigación de Matemáticas y Aplicaciones of Universidad de Zaragoza.
+He is the speaker of the research training group <em>Algorithmic Optimization</em> at Trier University, a fellow of the <em>Energy Campus Nuremberg</em>, and a member of the <em>International Scientific Committee</em> of the Instituto Universitario de Investigación de Matemáticas y Aplicaciones of Universidad de Zaragoza.

-Martin currently serves on the editorial board of _Optimization Letters_ and he is an associate editor of the _Journal of Optimization Theory and Applications_, _OR Spectrum_, and the _EURO Journal on Computational Optimization_, as well as a technical editor of _Mathematical Programming Computation_.
+Martin currently serves on the editorial board of <em>Optimization Letters</em> and he is an associate editor of the <em>Journal of Optimization Theory and Applications</em>, <em>OR Spectrum</em>, and the <em>EURO Journal on Computational Optimization</em>, as well as a technical editor of <em>Mathematical Programming Computation</em>.

-Among his recent achievements, Martin (together with his co-authors) was awarded the _Optimization Letters Best Paper Award_, the _Marguerite Frank Award_ for the best _EURO Journal on Computational Optimization_ paper, and the _Mathematical Methods of Operations Research Best Paper Award_, all in 2021.
+Among his recent achievements, Martin (together with his co-authors) was awarded the <em>Optimization Letters Best Paper Award</em>, the <em>Marguerite Frank Award</em> for the best <em>EURO Journal on Computational Optimization</em> paper, and the <em>Mathematical Methods of Operations Research Best Paper Award</em>, all in 2021.

   <p><strong>Talk Title</strong>: <em>"To be added"</em></p>

   <p>To be added..</p>